Chamelaucium uncinatum

 Geraldton Wax should be watered regularly, allowing the soil to dry out between waterings.

 Geraldton Wax thrives in bright and direct sunlight.
 To ensure your plant receives enough light to survive, place it less than one foot from a window.
 The current weather in your area may affect the placement in your home.
 For example, if you live in a region that has longer and more intense periods of sunlight, then you may want to place the plant farther away from the window to avoid direct sunlight and reduce the risk of sunburn.
 Alternatively, if you live in a region with relatively milder temperatures and less intense sunlight, then you may be able to place the plant closer to the window for increased exposure.
-Ultimately, the current weather in your area should be taken into consideration when determining the best placement for your Geraldton Wax.
+Ultimately, the current weather in your area should be taken into consideration when determining the best placement for your Geraldton Wax Flower.

 No verified data on the toxicity of this plant exists within Ploi's records.
 Should you, someone in your family, or your pet ingest plant material with an unknown toxicity level, it is recommended to seek medical advice.